Skip to main content

 Objective Measures of Cannabis Quality

 The objective dimension of quality of a cannabis product captures how well that product was made.
-High quality cannabis flower is flower that’s grown organically; harvested at the optimal time; dried, cured, and trimmed well, without and stems or seeds; and where the bud is moist, colorful, aromatic, and rich in trichomes.
+High quality cannabis flower is flower that’s grown organically; harvested at the optimal time; dried, cured, and trimmed well, without any stems or seeds; and where the bud is moist, colorful, aromatic, and rich in trichomes.

 Dwayne Bisson provided an insightful characterization of objective quality with his remark, “the best ‘quality’ cannabis products are those that score the highest in the sensory elements of appearance, aroma, flavor, and experience.
 In competitions you will not win unless high scores are received.”